 Recommended Article: Difference Between RAID 01 and RAID 10

-Raid 6 is an extension of RAID 5 and uses two parity block for working which are distributed along all the disks in the RAID pool of RAID 6 and thus requires minimum 4 disks for its operation.
-With 2 parity blocks it has capability to compute data at a time of 2 disk failure.
+Raid 6 is an extension of RAID 5 and uses two parity block for working which is distributed among all the disks in the RAID pool of RAID 6 and thus requires minimum 4 disks for its operation.
+With 2 parity blocks, it has the capability to compute data at a time of 2 disk failure.

 If it has only 1 disk failure, data will be calculated same as RAID 5.